Deck Maintenance Tips

 Cedar is a very soft and porous timber and is susceptible to mould and mildew.
 We usually see the lower half of the door turn darker in colour due to exposure to the elements.
 Our restoration process strips away the damaged layer so that the timber is even over the entire door, and our linseed oil stain protects the timber from future damage.
 An annual recoat of stain will keep the door as new for ever.

-Most of the services The ProGroup offer require no formal qualifications, but every franchisee goes through full training in the services they provide.
-Ongoing experience and a fantastic support network within the group mean that each of our team are true specialists at what they do.
+Great question.
+Most of the services The ProGroup offers require no formal qualifications, but every franchisee undergoes full training in the services they provide.
+Ongoing experience and a fantastic support network within the group mean that each of our team members is a true specialist at what they do.

 Some of our team also offer services outside of the core ProGroup range, and some of them do require certification or specialist qualifications.
-In that situation they will have the relevant recognised quals.
-For example we have LBP builders, plumbers, stonemasons, and gasfitters within the team.
+In that situation, they will have the relevant recognised qualifications.
+For example, we have LBP builders, plumbers, stonemasons, and gasfitters on the team.

 • What are your payment terms?